 Consumer flow can help retailers increase their revenue.
 When a natural customer journey is created you increase the possibility that customers will add more products to their basket increasing the average number of articles per purchase.

 A well-designed flow will also give retailers the possibility to promote marketspace to their suppliers.
-A more attractive marketspace will give suppliers the possibility to promote campaigns and new products to customers.
-The flow of the store is crucial for the healthy business.
+A more attractive market space will give suppliers the possibility to promote campaigns and new products to customers.
+The flow of the store is crucial for a healthy business.

 Article written by